srandall02/Project-Stylus-2022/README.md

 # Project-Stylus-2022
-Here is a compilation of my contributions to building Stylus, a  tool that I used for computational biology directed research.
+From 2022-2024 I worked with the computational biology directed research program at Biola University.
+We used a tool called Stylus, an app constructed to aid in understanding how gnees code for protein structure.
+Stylus is unique in that it draws its inspiration from Chinese characters to help classify protein structure.
+Here is a compilation of some contributions and code to building and using Stylus.